ttl41/dotfiles/README.md

 ### zsh

 Install zsh and make it your default shell.
-Then, install `zsh-autosuggestions` and `zsh-syntax-highlighting` to get all the fancy stuff I like.
+Then, install `zsh-autosuggestions` and `zsh-syntax-highlighting` with the manual install method to get all the fancy stuff I like.
 Also install `fzf` to have the nice fuzzy finder keybindings.

 To get the prompt working, you'll need to install [starship prompt](https://starship.rs/), and copy the `starship.toml` file to your .config.
 Once that's done, also make sure you have `thefuck` and `fortune` installed for the best experience.